dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 # Date 2024-12-15
 * reading about AKS metrics, logs and monitoring in general
 * reading patents on service mesh
+* learning about how the Qiskit SDK changed from the 0.xx to 1.3
+  * earning about the method to create the circut to measurement of it
+  * able to plot the statevector of a single qubit in a bloch sphere

 # Date 2024-12-14
 * reading about AKS backup and restore